 Does Medicare Cover Pneumonia Shots?

-You do not need to pay any upfront costs for the pneumonia vaccine.
-If you have a Medicare Advantage plan, you may have to see an in-network provider to receive a no-cost pneumonia vaccine.
+If you have a Medicare Advantage plan, you may have to see a doctor in your network to get a free pneumonia shot.

 Does Medicare cover pneumonia shots?

-Medicare Part B (part of Original Medicare) and all Medicare Advantage plans cover pneumonia shots for those aged 65 and up.
-Medicare provides certain preventive services completely free of charge.
+Medicare Part B (part of Original Medicare) and all Medicare Advantage plans cover the full cost of pneumonia shots.

 You can lower your risk of pneumonia by getting your annual flu shot and by taking advantage of Medicare's free tobacco use counseling services to help you quit smoking.

 Most people 65 or older need two pneumonia shots spaced at least 12 months apart.
-However, some individuals with diseases such as kidney failure, HIV and certain kinds of cancer might get the second shot in as little as eight weeks.
+But some people with diseases such as kidney failure, HIV and certain kinds of cancer might get the second shot after eight weeks.

-Make sure your doctor is aware of any serious or chronic medical conditions you have before you get your first pneumonia shot.
+Make sure your doctor knows about any serious or ongoing medical conditions you have before you get your first pneumonia shot.

-You may have received one or more pneumonia shots between ages 19 and 64.
-For example, if you had certain chronic heart, lung and liver diseases, you may have been vaccinated before the age of 65.
+You may have gotten one or more pneumonia shots between ages 19 and 64.
+For example, you probably got vaccinated before the age of 65 if you had certain types of heart, lung or liver disease.

-Even if you already had the pneumonia vaccine when you were younger, your doctor may advise you to get the vaccine again after you become eligible for Medicare at age 65.
+Even if you already had the pneumonia vaccine when you were younger, your doctor may tell you to get the vaccine again after you become eligible for Medicare at age 65.

 Where can I get a pneumonia shot?